7 Best Test Management Software in 2025

 Startup

-up to 20 users, 250 GB, custom fields
+Up to 20 users, 250 GB storage, custom fields enabled

 $20 / user